mick3/milestone_4/README.md

 Removing an item from the bag only works if you click 'remove' then browse to a different page.
 Then, only then, does it remove the item from the cart.

+#### Testing
+04/05/2021: I was able to fix the search feature, allowing a user to search for an item.
+This meant taking some code out of templates/base.html (main-nav.html and mobile-top-header.html) out of the main search area in the code.